SumoLogic/sumologic-documentation/docs/cloud-soar/user-manual.md

 **Incident List Column Configuration**

-Once the columns are added and organized, click **Appy** to continue.
+Once the columns are added and organized, click **Apply** to continue.

 **Filtering Incidents**

-**From the Incident section users can search, build, and issue queries against existing incidents by simply typing in the search bar at the top of the screen.**
+From the Incident section users can search, build, and issue queries against existing incidents by simply typing in the search bar at the top of the screen.

 ![alt-text goes here](/img/cloud-soar/image142.png)